Ely and the three bears

 She likely has Minnesota roots, Rogers says, because Arkansas reestablished its bear population with bears from Minnesota.

-All four bears will continue to advance research at the bear center and at Rogers' Wildlife Research Institute.
+Ted, Lucky and Holly will continue to advance research at the bear center and at Rogers' Wildlife Research Institute.

 "I've been working with bears for 17 years, and we learn something every day,'' Phelan says.
 "That's how intricate their lives are, that's how smart their lives are and that's how much more we need to learn.''